../orgfiles/navbar5.htm

 ARTIFICERS’ GUILD attributed to EDWARD SPENCER (1872-1938)

 An Arts & Crafts, hatpin or pin cushion.
-The silver ring frame mounted with eagles, also with symbols of eternity, snakes swallowing their own tail, and with florets.
+The silver ring frame mounted with

 The borders with applied wirework.
 Original wooden base.

 Mark for Artificers’ Guild and London 1928.
-Size: Dia.
-12.8 cm.
-Ht. of ring 3.5 cm.
+Size: Dia.12.8 cm.
+Ring ht.
+3.5 cm

 A. E. JONES (1879-1954)